 AFCAL is a VIE and ALIC is the primary beneficiary since ALIC has control over the significant activities of AFCAL, the obligation to absorb significant losses and the rights to residual returns.
 Therefore, AFCAL is included in ALIC's consolidated financial statements.
 Transactions between ALIC, AFC and AFCAL are eliminated in consolidation.
+The Company's Consolidated Statements of Financial Position included \$407 million of agent loans, \$2 million of cash and \$140 million of notes due to related parties as of December 31, 2018 associated with AFCAL.
 The Company's Consolidated Statements of Financial Position included \$409 million of agent loans, \$13 million of cash and \$140 million of notes due to related parties as of December 31, 2017 associated with AFCAL.
-The Company's Consolidated Statements of Financial Position included \$417 million of agent loans, \$2 million of cash and \$140 million of notes due to related parties as of December 31, 2016 associated with AFCAL.

-The \$140 million of notes due to related parties include the Class A Notes due March 10, 2034 that were sold to Allstate New Jersey Insurance Company, American Heritage Life Insurance Company, Allstate Assurance Company and First Colonial Insurance Company.
+The \$140 million of notes due to related parties include the Class A Notes due March 10, 2034 that were sold to Allstate New Jersey Insurance Company, American Heritage Life Insurance Company, Allstate Assurance Company ("AAC") and First Colonial Insurance Company.
 These notes have an annual interest rate of 3.25%.
-The Company incurred interest expense related to these notes of \$5 million and \$113 thousand in 2017 and 2016, respectively.
+The Company incurred interest expense related to these notes of \$5 million in both 2018 and 2017 and \$113 thousand in 2016.